SteinarSi/Non-null-default-collections-template-for-Kotlin/README.md

-# Non-null default collections template for generating Kotlin with OpenAPI
+## Non-null default collections template for generating Kotlin with OpenAPI
-## Description
+### Description
 This repository contains a [template](src/main/resources/templates/dataClassOptVar.mustache) that overrides part of the `kotlin-spring` generator from [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).

 The template contains two modifications around how optional collection fields in data classes are generated:
 * Their default values are `emptyList()`, `emptySet()`, or `emptyMap()` rather than `null`.
 * Their types are no longer nullable.

-## How to use
+***

+### Usage
 First copy the [dataClassOptVar.mustache](src/main/resources/templates/dataClassOptVar.mustache) template and paste it somewhere within the `resources` folder in your project.
-The specific path can be modified, but the file itself must be called `dataClassOptVar.mustache`.
+The specific path is arbitrary, but the file itself must be called `dataClassOptVar.mustache`.
 Here is a suggested project structure:
 ```
 └── src
     ├── main